 • Furthermore, people can transmit viral particles on their hands, face, other areas of the body, and clothes, even if not infected.
 This can then increase the risk of infection to others.

-Are there health concerns to taking the COVID-19 antibody test?
+Should I be concerned for my health on taking the COVID-19 antibody test?

 • There are currently no known medical risks related to taking the COVID-19 antibody test, beyond that typical of a blood draw.